-Reflecting the character of the university at large, NYU Stern has always sought applicants who bring not just requisite accomplishment, but also intellectual energy and engagement with the world – people who have something to say.
+Reflecting the character of the university at large, NYU Stern has always sought applicants who bring not just requisite accomplishment, but also intellectual energy and engagement with the world – people who have a point of view and are willing to express it.
 Stern’s EMBA essay questions are consistent with these values.
 While they cover the standard concerns, they also draw out your ability to self-reflect and to understand yourself in relation to others.
-The key to acing these essays is not just to write competent and logical essays, but also to present a point of view, a message, a distinctive perspective that will enrich the EMBA table.
+The key to acing these essays is not just to write competent and logical essays, but also to present a point of view, a message, a distinctive perspective that will enrich the EMBA community at NYU Stern.

 Please adhere to the essay word limits provided for each question.
 Word limits apply to the total essay question.
 For example, your response to Essay 2 should answer both part (a) and part (b) with a maximum of 750 words.

 1. Describe your short- and long-term career goals and how the NYU Stern Executive MBA program will help you accomplish them.
 (500-750 words, double-spaced)

 One simple, straightforward, and effective way to structure this essay is to start with where you are in your career now.
 This opening sets the context and conveys a little about your current situation, emphasizing what is impressive and/or distinctive about it.
 Then discuss how the EMBA education will enable you to achieve your immediate goals in your current role and later your intermediate and longer-term goals, which should logically flow out of this present role.

 In describing your goals, clarify why you would take that step or pursue that role.
 In discussing how the program will benefit you, be specific: describe the skills and knowledge you need to acquire and how the program provides them.
 Also refer to the structure, curriculum, and/or special features of the program, noting how you will benefit from them.
 Finally, resist the temptation to detail your career progress — limit yourself to points relevant to your goals.